ibm-cloud-docs/dns-svcs/cr-delete.md

 Where:

 - **RESOLVER_ID** is the ID of custom resolver.
 - **-i, --instance** is the instance name or ID.
-If this is not set, the context instance specified by `dns instance-target INSTANCE` is used insteaad.
+If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.
 - **-f, --force** deletes the custom resolver without prompting for confirmation.